tszheichoi/awesome-sensor-logger/PUSHING.md

 Both HTTP Push and MQTT have the same schema, configurable batching period and supported sensors.
 The only difference is the protocol.
 HTTP has a simpler setup and is more widely supported.
 On the other hand, MQTT is more lightweight and popular for IoT applications.
 Sensor Logger also supports simultaneous HTTP pushing and MQTT publishing.

+If you want to push to other protocols currently not supported by Sensor Logger, many managed MQTT brokers support out-of-the-box data forwarding to pretty much anything.
+For example, [EMQ X Data Integration](https://www.emqx.io/docs/en/latest/data-integration/data-bridges.html) supports message forwarding to Kafka, and GCP PubSub Sources.

 ## HTTP Push
 For HTTP Push, you have to set up a web server to receive the messages.
 For more information and sample code on how to set one up, see https://github.com/tszheichoi/awesome-sensor-logger?tab=readme-ov-file#live-data-streaming.